 RT aligns our work with the Universal Declaration of Human Rights, which states that “Education shall be directed to the full development of the human personality and to the strengthening of respect for human rights and fundamental freedoms.”
 (Article 26.2).
 Education is at the core of our services, rooted in an English language development framework.
 Besides helping students improve their English and literacy skills, we create safe and welcoming spaces that honor students’ cultures and build a vibrant community.
 We invite you to join us as a volunteer in programs such as home-based tutoring, after-school tutoring, and the Women’s Initiative.

-Home-based Tutoring is Refugee Transitions' oldest program.
-In this program, trained volunteers make a long-term commitment of weekly tutoring and mentoring in our students' homes or community sites.
-Together, our volunteers and students create lasting friendships that break cultural boundaries, and transform our communities through the power of shared learning.
+Home-based tutoring is RT’s oldest program.
+In this program, trained volunteers make a long-term commitment of weekly tutoring and mentoring in our students' homes.
+Together, our volunteers and students create lasting, mutually beneficial relationships that break cultural boundaries and transform communities through education.

 English Language and Literacy Classes

 Our adult classes are based on curriculum that responds to the needs of our student population.
 We help students build their English, literacy, life, and job skills (including digital literacy).
 Our class programs include Vocational English and the Women’s Initiative (parent classes with concurrent early childhood education).

 We hire qualified teachers, and assess students using the nationally recognized Comprehensive Adult Student Assessment System (CASAS).
 Our newcomer community leaders partner with us as interpreters, childcare assistants, and cultural liaisons, ensuring our classes’ cultural and linguistic competency.
 In addition, we work with classroom volunteers—check out our current opportunities.